hornjason/ocp4-vsphere/README.md

 change DNS1 = "dns server"

-`enter code here`// ID identifying the cluster to create.
-Use your username so that resources created can be tracked back to you. cluster_id = "example-cluster"
+`// ID identifying the cluster to create.
+Use your username so that resources created can be tracked back to you. cluster_id = "example-cluster"`

 // Domain of the cluster.
 This should be "${cluster_id}.${base_domain}". cluster_domain = "example-cluster.devcluster.openshift.com"
 // Base domain from which the cluster domain is a subdomain. base_domain = "devcluster.openshift.com"